kailash360/Talk-Line/README.md

 ## Setting Up The Application Locally

-To setup the application head over to the [CONTRIBUTING.md](/CONTRIBUTING.md) file and follow all the instruction.
+To setup the application head over to the [CONTRIBUTING.md](/CONTRIBUTING.md) file and follow steps 1-4.